Deltares/hydromt/docs/user_guide/hydromt_python.rst

 without using the command line interface (CLI).
 With Python, you actually have access to a lot of internal functionalities.
 This can be useful if you want to for example:

-- build / update / clip models in Python instead of the CLI
+- build / update / clip models, check configurations or export data in Python instead of the CLI
 - analyse model inputs or results
 - analyse and compare input data without connecting to a specific model
 - process input data for another reason than building a model